-Beyond the important visitor center, and consistent with the provisions outlined in the National Wildlife Refuge System Improvement Act, the Service can provide high quality compatible wildlife-dependent recreational programs throughout the Red River Refuge.
-These recreational programs will include hunting, fishing, and observing and photographing wildlife, as well as environmental education and interpretation.
+Beyond the important visitor center, and consistent with the provisions outlined in the Improvement Act, the Service can provide quality compatible wildlife-dependent recreational programs throughout the Red River NWR.
+These recreational programs will include hunting, fishing, wildlife observation, wildlife photography, and environmental education and interpretation.
 These priority public uses will provide the public with an opportunity to learn about, enjoy, and appreciate the refuge's natural resources, but not at the expense of wildlife and their habitats.